Toddler Bedtime Routine: 7 Essential Steps

 5. Set the mood

 To keep the sleep train rolling, you’ll need to make their room the ideal sleep-inducing and calm atmosphere.
 Start with mood lighting, close their window blinds or curtains, and dim their bedroom lights.
-Make sure the room is a comfortable temperature as well.
+Make sure the room is at a comfortable temperature as well.

 Turning on a white noise machine can be helpful, and will drown out other noises in the house.
 Give them their favorite blanket or a stuffed animal that they can snuggle with as they start to feel their eyelids get heavier.